About the Yamaha AVENTAGE RX-A1080

 Note: Network setup requires that the receiver be connected to your TV via HDMI for display of the on-screen menu.
 The receiver's network setup cannot be accessed through its front-panel display.

-Online Music Services: The Yamaha RX-A1080 offers access to Internet Radio through built-in Airable by TuneIn; your Spotify Premium account through Spotify Connect on your Apple iOS or Android device; and your Pandora, TIDAL, SiriusXM, Qobuz, Napster, or Deezer music account through Yamaha's MusicCast Controller app.
+Online Music Services: The Yamaha RX-A1080 offers access to Internet Radio through built-in Airable by TuneIn; your Spotify account through Spotify Connect on your Apple iOS or Android device; and your Pandora, TIDAL, Amazon, SiriusXM, Qobuz, Napster, or Deezer music account through Yamaha's MusicCast Controller app.

 - Airable by TuneIn: You can listen to Internet radio stations using Airable by TuneIn.
 Search worldwide internet radio content by Genre, Language, Location, Quality, Popularity, or do a keyword search.